 Nand Ghars aim to improve pre-primary education by interactive learning.
-BaLA designs, Pre-loaded content on TV and smart kits provided to children which help in building cognitive ability.
+BaLA designs, pre-loaded content on TV and smart kits provided to children help in building cognitive ability.

 The 21st century is the century of India.
 I believe that by 2030 India will add 250 million young men and women to its workforce.
 With women accounting for just 23% of the workforce today, we need to look beyond the current paradigm of job seekers and job creators.
 With 68% of our population still living in 6.4 lakh villages, it is clear where our focus should lie.

 Our primary focus therefore is to start at the grass root level with the holistic development of children and women, who form the future of our nation.
 It is with these objectives that we have reimagined the concept of Anganwadis, as project “Nand Ghar”, symbolizing the child avatar of Lord Krishna or “Home for a Young one” as centres of learning for both women and children.

 The project, which addresses issues relating to pre-primary education, health care, nutrition for children and economic empowerment for women in rural India, has been designed in partnership with the Ministry of Women and Child Development.
 These Nand Ghars are constructed with Schnell Technology and have clean toilets, safe drinking water and electricity through solar panels & various education and recreation facilities.

 Today, our pilot of 100 Nand Ghars across three states has shown a marked improvement in attendance, learning abilities and school readiness, by deploying e-learning modules in education and soft skills in collaboration with world class partners.
 To make the model integrated, we are ensuring that the women undergo entrepreneurship training, including skill enhancement, to start their own micro enterprise with credit linkages, thereby increasing their contribution towards the Indian economy.